 2018: We are still CLOSED for the 2018 season, however it is getting close.
 Please call and listen to the answering machine for the latest information.
 Thank you and we hope to see you soon.

 We welcome families and small groups, HOWEVER we do NOT have any picnic facilities nor public restrooms.
 You should plan to pick your fruit, pay for it, and then go along your way.
 Our price remains at $3 per pound for 2018.
 See you then!

-We hope you will be blown away by the variety of fruit and grapes that you can pick and enjoy!
-Explore our website to learn more about us and to see what we have to offer.
-Also, please sign up for our newsletter.
+We hope you will explore our website to learn more about us and to see what we have to offer.